 Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding during the year.
-Diluted net loss per share is computed using the same method, except the weighted average number of common shares outstanding includes convertible debentures, stock options and warrants, if dilutive, as determined using the if-converted method and treasury methods.
-Accordingly, warrants to purchase 0.2 million of our common shares and options to purchase 4.5 million of our common shares at December 31, 2022, were not included in loss per share.
+Diluted net loss per share is computed using the same method, except the weighted average number of common shares outstanding includes convertible debentures, restricted share units, stock options and warrants, if dilutive, as determined using the if-converted method and treasury methods.
+Accordingly, warrants to purchase 0.2 million of our common shares, restricted share units of 0.2 million to obtain our common shares, and options to purchase 4.8 million of our common shares at December 31, 2023, were not included in loss per share.
 Such options would have an antidilutive effect.
-In 2021, warrants to purchase 0.04 million of our common shares and options to purchase 4.3 million common shares were excluded from the computation of loss per share as their inclusion would have been antidilutive.
+In 2022, warrants to purchase 0.2 million of our common shares and options to purchase 4.5 million common shares were excluded from the computation of loss per share as their inclusion would have been antidilutive.